S&P 500 7,803.00F +0.03% DOW 51,140.00F NASDAQ 30,142.25F +0.04% VIX 14.25 -2.60% CRUDE 82.38 +0.06% NAT GAS 2.71 -0.18% GOLD 4,430.90 +0.03%

 How to Use This Data

-Seasonal projection data for Gold reflects how the commodity has historically performed during this specific calendar window across multiple years.
-The consecutive pattern shows a 50.0% win rate, meaning Gold finished higher in exactly half of those historical instances, with an average return of +1.7% and a median of +0.5%.
+Seasonal projection data for Gold reflects how the asset has historically performed during this exact calendar window across prior years.
+The consecutive pattern shows a 60.0% win rate, meaning Gold closed higher than its starting price in 60 out of every 100 comparable periods.
+The midterm election year pattern tells a different story, with only a 50.0% win rate and a median return of negative 2.2%.

-Seasonal patterns are built entirely from historical price behavior and cannot incorporate current events, central bank policy shifts, geopolitical developments, or sudden changes in supply and demand.
-A 50.0% win rate is not a guarantee of any outcome in any individual year, and the projected returns of +7.8% and -13.4% represent statistical tendencies drawn from a limited sample.
+Seasonal patterns are built entirely from historical price behavior and cannot incorporate current geopolitical developments, central bank policy shifts, or sudden macroeconomic surprises.
+A 60.0% win rate still implies the asset declined in 40% of those periods, and no statistical tendency guarantees a specific outcome in any individual year.

 This information is provided for educational purposes only and does not constitute financial advice, a recommendation, or a solicitation to buy or sell any security.
 Seasonal patterns are based on historical data and do not guarantee future performance.
 All investment decisions carry risk.
 Consult a qualified financial advisor before making investment decisions.